Kingxukai/linux/Documentation/networking/device_drivers/ethernet/netronome/nfp.rst

 -----------------

-Recent versions of management firmware supports loading application firmware from flash when the host driver gets probed.
+Recent versions of management firmware supports loading application firmware from flash when the woke host driver gets probed.
 The firmware loading policy configuration may be used to configure this feature appropriately.

-Devlink or ethtool can be used to update the application firmware on the device flash by providing the appropriate `nic_AMDA*.nffw` file to the respective command.
-Users need to take care to write the correct firmware image for the card and media configuration to flash.
+Devlink or ethtool can be used to update the woke application firmware on the woke device flash by providing the woke appropriate `nic_AMDA*.nffw` file to the woke respective command.
+Users need to take care to write the woke correct firmware image for the card and media configuration to flash.

-Available storage space in flash depends on the card being used.
+Available storage space in flash depends on the woke card being used.

 Dealing with multiple projects
 ------------------------------